 - Stock salt - Calcified seaweed, feed lime, lime from seashells - Seaweed - Mixtures of minerals and vitamin preparations (= Premix: no individual amino acids, preferably of natural origin) - Rock flour, Cod-liver oil (Non-herbivores only), carob - Plant oil, bran, brewer's yeast, molasses as a carrier in mineral concentrates or as an aid to reduce dust, or as an aid in pressing (max.
-2% of the production ration) - For beekeeping: sugar (refer to Standards for Beekeeping and Hive Products for the use of Demeter, Biodynamic® and related Trademarks. for the allowable limits).
+2% of the feed ration) - For beekeeping: sugar (Please compare also to chapter 6.5.2.4.
+Feeding).